fieldtrip/website/faq/experiment/psychtoolbox_macbook.md

     - /faq/psychtoolbox_macbook/
 ---

-# How can I use my MacBook Pro for stimulus presentation in the MEG lab?

 It can be useful to use your MacBook Pro for stimulus presentation instead of the normal windows based presentation machine.
 Together with [Psychtoolbox](http://psychtoolbox.org/wikka.php?wakka=HomePage) this offers the possibility to implement complex experimental designs while maintaining reasonably accurate control of stimulus timing.

 In order to make use of this setup: